-Tatiana P. Smith married Trevor Martin on June 29, 2019.
-Susannah Ames married Patrick Lydon on Aug 17, 2019.
+Tatiana P. Smith married Trevor Martin, June 29, 2019.

+Susannah and Patrick Lytton's wedding was on Aug 17, 1919.
+They are expecting a baby.

 Remembering Ed Harriman

 by Molly Cutler

 In September 1997, Maine native Edwin Allan Harriman responded to an advertisement for a farmer at Roque Island.
 Having recently retired from a career in agricultural education, Ed thought it would be fun to run an island farm for a year with his equally enthusiastic wife Gloria.
 Only a year later, with the sudden departure of then Island Manager Owen Drumgool, Ed reluctantly but graciously stepped into the Manager's role.
 This was a stroke of good fortune for the island, resulting in a period of stability and productivity.